 When Toasted is more confident in its predictions, it gives users alternatives for each highlighted word that would be more appealing to the audience they are trying to reach.
 Among the examples on Ethayarajh’s website is ad copy from Kylie Cosmetics by Kylie Jenner.
 The text is scored as “fairly effective” at speaking to a female audience – 57 per cent better than average.

-The algorithms that underpin Toasted are derived from Ethayarajh’s graduate studies research under the supervision of Professor Graeme Hirst.
-That research includes understanding vector spaces and word embeddings, a technique used to help machines understand human language.
+Ethayarajh’s graduate studies research, under the supervision of Professor Graeme Hirst, includes understanding vector spaces and word embeddings, a technique used to help machines understand human language.
 He co-wrote a paper, “Towards Understanding Linear Word Analogies” with Hirst and Assistant Professor David Duvenaud that marks a major step towards better understanding these vector analogies.

 As for Toasted, users can also check how well their writing appeals to college students, retirees and others.
 A Google job ad for a software engineer, for example, is average for both men and women but speaks more clearly to a software engineering audience than it does to accountants.